Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithTopics/README.md

 ## Run()

 The ```Run()``` method that is invoked by the common sample entry point first sends a few messages and kicks off the receivers for three subscriptions in parallel.
-The messages received from the subscriptions will differ in color depending on which subscription tzhey were received from.
+The messages received from the subscriptions will differ in color, depending on which subscription they were received from.

 The cancellation token passed to the receiver method is being triggered when the user presses any key sometime after sender and receiver have been kicked off.

 ```C#
     public async Task Run(string namespaceAddress, string topicName, string sendToken, string receiveToken)